 These days there is almost a podcast for absolutely anything you want to listen to, such is their rise to prominence in the last five years, thanks largely to the phenomenal success of the crime investigation series Serial back in 2014.
 But aside from unsolved murder mysteries, what about if you are an entrepreneur and are trying to gain inspiration from other successful business owners to propel your own business venture, or perhaps if you have an obsession for all things tech: what podcasts should you be listening to?
-We take a look at the very best podcasts for startups and tech to listen to from across the world.
+We take a look at the very best podcasts for startups and tech to listen to from across the world and you can also see podcast statistics for 2020.

 How I Built This